jonahanton/SSL_medicalimaging/classification/README.md

 # Comments on fine tuning

 To run mnist_classification.py, we need to load in encoder parameters from self-supervised learning.
 However, this is not uploaded in the repo.
+This is implemented in ds_linear_classifier.py (but not yet fully refactored)

 ## Details of Current Implementation
 - Basic pipeline: load in model parameters from encoder network of SSL, load in DataLoader, add in transformations to DataLoader, train model